 The Corporation has developed a core team of professionals who provide services to some or all of the operating entities within the Sprott group of companies.
-These "shared services" include accounting, marketing and administrative services and are reimbursed on an "as used" basis.
+These "shared services" include corporate finance, investment operations, treasury, information technology, marketing and administrative services.